Subgraph densities in Markov spaces: Approximation by graphons

 Here

 almost everywhere, and

 Since the function on the right is integrable by the condition that $t(G,\eta)<\infty$, the theorem follows by Lebesgue's Dominated Convergence Theorem. \end{proof}

 We state an analogous theorem under the stronger assumption of $(k,p)$-looseness.
-Recall that a Markov space $(J,\BB,\eta)$ or an X-space $(I,J,\AA,\BB,\eta)$ is $(k,p)$-loose $(k,p\in\Nbb)$, if it is $k$-loose and $\|s^\eta_k\|_p$ is finite.
-Quite surprisingly it will turn out that $(k,p)$-looseness is a symmetric notion: a Markov space $(J,\BB,\eta)$ is $(k,p)$-loose if and only if it is $(p,k)$-loose.
-For X-spaces this symmetry property no longer holds, however.
+Recall that a Markov space $(J,\BB,\eta)$ is $(k,p)$-loose $(k,p\in\Nbb)$, if it is $k$-loose and $\|s^\eta_k\|_p$ is finite.
+Quite surprisingly it will turn out that $(k,p)$-looseness of Markov spaces is a symmetric notion: a Markov space $(J,\BB,\eta)$ is $(k,p)$-loose if and only if it is $(p,k)$-loose. \lljav{(For bi-Markov spaces this symmetry property no longer holds, however.)}

 \begin{theorem} Let $(J,\BB,\eta)$ be a $(k,p)$-loose Markov space, let $W_n$ $(n=1,2,\dots)$ be a sequence of $1$-regular graphons on $(J,\BB)$ such that $\eta$ is the $(k,p)$-limit of $(W_n)$.
 Let $G=(U,W,E)$ be a bigraph, and assume that $\deg(u)\le p$ for $u\in U$ and $\deg(w)\le k$ for $w\in W$.
 Then